 - Vehicle, pedestrian and landmark identification for driver assistance

-- · Image recognition
+- Image recognition

 - Speech recognition and translation

-- · Natural language processing
+- Natural language processing

 - Life sciences

 The influence of deep-learning on the market is significant with the design of commodity products such as the Intel MIC (causing Intel to rethink it's strategy with this architecture) and NVIDIA Tesla being heavily impacted.
-The market is so significant that the new AMD Instinct GPUs (a newly announced Tesla competitor) are targeting it as a primary market.
+The market is so significant that the new AMD Instinct GPUs target it as a primary market.